CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Experimental Setup

 \section{Experimental Setup}

-We utilize the Base (H = 768) and Large model (H = 1024) of our streamlined version of BEiT-3 as our encoder in Text2Pic Swift, denoted as Text2Pic Swift-B and Text2Pic Swift-L respectively, where H is the hidden size.
+We utilize the Base (H = 768) and Large model (H = 1024) of our streamlined version of BEiT-3 as our encoder in CFIR, denoted as CFIR-B and CFIR-L respectively, where H is the hidden size.
 Additionally, we include comparisons with two state-of-the-art Multimodal Large Language models: our proposed D-BEiT-3 and OpenCLIP \cite{cherti2023reproducible}.
 OpenCLIP is an open-source variant of OpenAI's CLIP, specialized for multi-modal learning with text and images.
 It enables zero-shot classification and cross-modal retrieval in a shared embedding space without requiring task-specific fine-tuning.

 We adhere to the experimental setup for BEiT-3 \footnote{https://github.com/microsoft/unilm/tree/master/beit3}, and fine-tune for the AToMiC dataset.
 For OpenCLIP we include the results reported in \cite{yang2023atomic}.
 We conduct training over 30 epochs.
 For image data augmentation in training, we employ AutoAugment~\cite{DBLP:conf/cvpr/CubukZMVL19}.
 Throughout all fine-tuning experiments, we choose the Adam optimizer with a learning rate set at \(1\times10^{-4}\), a weight decay of \(0.05\), and a batch size of \(512\).
 We also integrate a dropout rate of 0.1.